 Our material cash commitments include non-cancelable firm purchase commitments, normal recurring trade payables, compensation-related and expense accruals, operating leases and revenue-share obligations.
 We believe that our outsourced approach to manufacturing provides us significant flexibility in both managing inventory levels and financing our inventory.
-In the event that our revenue plan does not meet our expectations, we may be required to curtail or eliminate expenditures to mitigate the impact on our working capital.
+Furthermore, in July 2022, our Board of Directors authorized a one-year stock repurchase program for up to \$100 million of our common stock.
+During the three months ended April 1, 2023, repurchases of \$1.2 million were made under the program.
+Our stock repurchase program does not require us to purchase a specific number of shares and may be modified, suspended or terminated at any time.

 We believe, based on our current operating plan and expected operating cash flows, that our existing cash, cash equivalents and marketable securities will be sufficient to meet our anticipated cash needs for at least the next twelve months.
-If we are unable to execute on our current operating plan or continue to generate operating income and positive cash flows, our liquidity, results of operations and financial condition will be adversely affected, and we may need to seek other sources of liquidity, including the sale of additional equity or borrowing, to support our working capital needs.
-In addition, we may choose to seek other sources of liquidity even if we believe we have generated sufficient cash flows to support our operational needs.
-There is no assurance that any other sources of liquidity may be available to us on acceptable terms or at all.
-If we are unable to generate sufficient cash flows or obtain other sources of liquidity, we will be forced to limit our development activities, reduce our investment in growth initiatives and institute cost-cutting measures, all of which may adversely impact our business and potential growth.
+If we are unable to generate sufficient cash flows or obtain other sources of liquidity, we will be forced to terminate our repurchase program, limit our development activities, reduce our investment in growth initiatives and institute cost-cutting measures, all of which may adversely impact our business and potential growth.